vedaant912/CAD-Sequence_Prediction/README.md

 predict sequence of operations from CAD file

-## 3D data available

-'data/three_ops/expressions.txt'.

-The 3D data is available in the following format :
+## Data available should be in the following format

 - sp(x,y,z,r), cu(x,y,z,r) and cy(x,y,z,r,h).
 These are the three primitives present in the dataset.
 - Here, (x,y,z) are the center (location) of the shapes in the 3D space.